Facilitate a hands-on STEM themed activity with GROW and EXCITE!

 Read below for more information on our upcoming Saturday and Summer Workshops.
 If you have additional questions, contact KAWSE via firstname.lastname@example.org or by leaving us a message at 785-532-6088.

-Unlike GROW Saturday Workshops, there is no set theme for the summer workshops.
+Unlike GROW Saturday Workshops, there is no set theme for this virtual event series.
 Our goal is to provide students with hands-on experiences in a broad range of science, technology, engineering, and math disciplines and introduce them to career options in STEM.
-Last year, more than 65% of students reported that, because they participated in our summer workshops, they were more likely to pursue a career in science.

-We are limiting the virtual camp to 125 participants, with space available on a first come, first serve basis.
+We are limiting the virtual series to 80 participants, with space available on a first come, first serve basis.
+This event is open to middle school students, or those in 6, 7, or 8th grade.

-- Design and facilitate a hands-on activity for students that demonstrates your research, covers fundamental concepts, or showcases interesting phenomena in your disciplines.
-Live or Pre-recorded activity demonstrations available.
+- Design and facilitate an activity for students that demonstrates your research, covers fundamental concepts, or showcases interesting phenomena in your disciplines.

-Live activity sessions will be hosted throughout the day during normal business hours the week of June 1-5, 2020.
-Pre-recorded sessions can be sent to KAWSE by May 26, 2020.
+Pre-recorded sessions must be sent to KAWSE by October 14, 2020.
 Activity sessions can vary in length, however we ask you keep your activity within the range of 1-1.5 hours to encourage online engagement.

 You'll receive confirmation from us once your form has been received.